koala-framework/docs/docs/kwc-cms/customize-components/component-name.md

 * `'admin'`: components that should be added by admins only

-The `'componentOrderPriority'` setting allows you to change the order within that category.
+The `'componentPriority'` setting allows you to change the order within that category.